eva4p2/Drone-Classification_End2End/README.md

 ![](plots/SmallQuadCop.png)

 #### iv Ground truth is Winged Drones
 	In this project this class is a trivial case where alot dirty images are removed during cleanising the dataset yet there are some which are left in the test folder.
 Although the Target Label itself is wrong but if we look carefully and see the highest probablity what network the input test image could be.
-This amazes as it is predicted right since the label is incorrect the images are classified as Winged Drones.
+This amazes as it is predicted right since the label is incorrect the images fall under Winged Drones.
 ![](plots/WingedDrone.png)

 #